 Let me tell you how a different perspective can sharpen the view tremendously.

 Hello there!
 I really appreciate your frequent visits.
-You’re such a devoted fan.
+You’re such a devoted follower.

 You must have noticed the two pictures above.
 What have you seen?

 To be honest, the content is not easy to identify at first glance.
 But at second glance, you’ll surely have seen that those are peanuts.
 Crushed peanut shells to be more specific.

 A well-known remnant of a good movie night.